BenjaminGuzman/supermock/README.md

 ### Backend

-In order to run all backend microservices you need to execute `npm run start` (or `npm run start:dev`) from within each microservice directory, e.g. to start the _users_ microservice you need to be placed inside [`backend/users`](backend/users) and run the already mentioned command.
+In order to run all backend microservices you need to execute `npm run start` (or `npm run start:dev`) from within each microservice directory, e.g. to start the _users_ microservice you need to be located inside [`backend/users`](backend/users) and run `npm run start`.

-**Note**: if you don't want to set up a PostgreSQL database in your machine, you could simply start a docker container with `docker compose -f docker-compose-psql.yml up`.
+If you don't want to set up a PostgreSQL or MongoDB database in your machine, you could simply start a docker container with `docker compose -f docker-compose-psql.yml up` or `docker compose -f docker-compose-mongo.yml up`.

-**Note**: If you want to **easily start** everything in development mode, simply use [Microstart](https://github.com/BenjaminGuzman/microstart).
+**Pro tip**: If you want to easily start everything in development mode, simply use [Microstart](https://github.com/BenjaminGuzman/microstart).
 Check [`microstart.yml`](microstart.yml)

 **Note**: The content microservice doesn't require authentication (JWT) because its contents are public anyway